This movie provides examples of:

 - Ow, My Body Part!Stoney: Ow!
 My pancreas!

-- Product Placement Big time.
-Products they mention by name include Ho-Hos, Milkduds, ICEEs, Taco Bell, SweeTarts, and Corn Nuts.
+- Product Placement: Big time.
+Products they mention by name include Doritos, Ho-Hos, Milkduds, ICEEs, Taco Bell, SweeTarts, Corn Nuts, and Rad Mobile.

 - Stranger in a Familiar Land: After getting thawed out, Link immediately finds out he's in an unfamiliar place.